LEARNAcademy/syllabus/javascript/arrays.md

 - Write the code that will add "soda" to the end of the original array.

-- Write the code that will add "granola" to the end of array without altering the original array.
+- Write the code that will add "granola" to the end of the array without altering the original array.

 - Write the code that will return a subset of the array containing only "chips" and "dip".